goatshriek/ruby-dragon/index.md

 ---
 title: Ruby Dragon
-keywords: ruby, jruby, ghidra, plugin
+keywords: ruby, clojure, ghidra, jruby, plugin
-last_updated: March 8, 2021
+last_updated: July 3, 2021
 layout: default
 ---

 # Ruby Dragon
-Ruby Dragon is a plugin for Ghidra, offering Ruby support for both interactive sessions as well as writing reusable scripts.
+Ruby Dragon is a plugin for Ghidra, offering Ruby and Clojure support for both interactive sessions as well as writing reusable scripts.

 To install, head over to the
 [release page](https://github.com/goatshriek/ruby-dragon/releases/latest) and
 grab the latest zip!
-Then install it in your own Ghidra from the `File->Install Extensions...` menu option.
+Then add it to your Ghidra install from the `File->Install Extensions...` menu option.

-## Basic Usage
+## Basic Ruby Usage
 Once the plugin is enabled, you will be able to open an interactive Ruby session from the CodeBrowser tool by going to `Window->Ruby`.
 This is a standard IRB session provided by JRuby.